raymondEDS/raymondEDS.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
 My name is Raymond and I am an engineer, machine learning researcher, and most importantly an **educator**.
 Feel free to check out my [LinkedIn](https://www.linkedin.com/in/raymondzeds/) or [GitHub](https://github.com/raymondEDS) and do not be afraid to reach out if you have any questions or potential collaborations!
-I am open to collaborating in machine learning in my domain expertise (NLP, Computer Vision, Causal Inference, Experimental Design, Supply Chain, Education), teaching public speaking, or software development work.
+I am open to collaborating on machine learning work in my domain expertise (NLP, Computer Vision, Causal Inference, Experimental Design, Supply Chain, Education), teaching public speaking, or software development work.

 Work Experience
 ======